Nicholas Loney: Career

-As the Philippines opened to international trade, Ker & Co. sent him to Manila where he became a popular figure among the business community.
+As the Philippines opened to international trade, Kerr & Co. sent him to Manila where he became a popular figure among the business community.
 When the city of Iloílo was opened to international trade in 1855, he was appointed as the first British Vice Consul in the city the following year on 11 July 1856.

 In the Philippines, the hacienda system and lifestyles were influenced by the Spanish colonisation that occurred via Mexico for more than 300 years, but which only took off in the 1850s at Loney's behest.
 Loney's objective, according to Alfred W. McCoy, was the systematic deindustrialisation of Iloílo.
 This deindustrialisation was to be accomplished through shifting labour and capital from Iloílo's textile industry (habol Ilonggo), the origins of which predate the arrival of the Castilians, to sugar-production on the neighbouring island of Negros.
 The Port of Iloílo was also opened to the flood of cheaply priced British textiles.
 These changes had the double effect of strengthening England and Scotland's textile industries at the expense of Iloílo's and satisfying the growing European demand for sugar.

-Sugar-production was increasing due to growing price of sugar in Manila and Loney profited from both haciendero and sacada alike by providing loans and purchasing modern machinery from Europe through his firm, Loney & Ker Co., which helped increased the efficiency of sugar-production on Panay and Negros.
+Sugar-production was increasing due to growing price of sugar in Manila and Loney profited from both haciendero and sacada alike by providing loans and purchasing modern machinery from Europe through his firm, Loney & Kerr Co., which helped increased the efficiency of sugar-production on Panay and Negros.
 He also encouraged improvements in raw-materials-export infrastructure at the Port of Iloílo, reclamation of the western bank of the Iloílo River and the construction of Progreso Street (present-day Isidro de la Rama Street) which became the location of numerous sugar warehouses, including his own.